 Accessory dwelling units provide additional living space separate from the main house.
 You could use the unit as additional housing for extended family members to give them both privacy and convenient access.
 It could be your office or studio space.
 You could rent it to short- or long-term tenants for extra income.
 Or you could move into the smaller unit yourself and rent out your house for even more income.
 In any case, accessory dwelling units provide flexibility and increase density at a time when housing is at a premium.
 Let’s look at the development of accessory dwelling units in Minnesota.

-Minneapolis began to allow accessory dwelling units in 2014 in some neighborhoods, and throughout the city in 2018.
+Minneapolis began to allow accessory dwelling units in 2014 in some neighborhoods, and throughout the city in 2018 as part of a broader move to promote the construction of affordable housing.
 But they haven’t really caught on.
 What’s keeping accessory dwelling units out of Minnesota?

 While residents of the small homes gush about the charm and lifestyle, the associated regulations and cost — which can exceed $300,000 per unit — have meant the concept has been slow to catch on.—Star Tribune, 24 December 2022